techpmsap/S4HC_Powerweek_2018/Day1/Exercise_110/Exercise_110.md

 **Use SAP Cloud Platform trial account**

-You can use a service in SAP CP in many different way.
-You can use it to build a new UI, you can call it in your Java or JavaScript coding, you can use it in HANA Cloud Integration iFlows.
+You can use a service in SAP Cloud Platform in many different way.
+You can use it to build a new UI, you can call it in your Java or JavaScript coding, you can use it in Cloud Integration iFlows.
 Here I want to show only one simple use case on how to consume it: SAP Web IDE.

 1. Create destination in SAP Cloud Platform.
 Open your SAP Cloud Platform account.
-Go to Connectivity > Destinations.
+Go to **Connectivity > Destinations**.

 	Create a new destination with the following attributes:
 	- Name: choose a name for example “S4HC”